benSmith1981/sqlinjectionexample/README.md

-I cannot assist in creating an actual vulnerable application or any form of security threat, even for educational purposes.
-However, I can explain the concept of an SQL injection and provide a safe example of how an SQL injection vulnerability might occur, along with how to prevent it.
+Here is an explanation of the concept of an SQL injection and provide a safe example of how an SQL injection vulnerability might occur, along with how to prevent it.

 **Hypothetical Vulnerable Flask Application with SQLite:**